-Announcing Dr. Leera Briceno’s Retirement!
+Announcing Dr. Leera Briceno’s Retirement

 What first inspired you to become a dermatologist?

-”I think I’ve always been aware of having a strong visual sense, which is an absolute requirement in dermatology, needless to say.
+”I’ve always been aware of having a strong visual sense, which is an absolute requirement in dermatology, needless to say.
 But I went to medical school with a very open mind.
 I didn’t want to box myself into anything.
-I think there are some specialties that automatically lend to a strong visual sense, like dermatology and radiology.
-Even though I went in with an open mind, I think I had the good fortune of having what I like to think of as an epiphany in my second year of medical school.
+Some specialties lend themselves to a strong visual sense, such as dermatology and radiology.
+Even though I went in with an open mind, I had the good fortune of what I like to think of as an epiphany in my second year of medical school.

 How has dermatology changed since you first started practicing?

-I feel very honored to have been his student and to see how treatment of a single disease or condition, but now so many others, like eczema and hidradenitis suppurativa, for which there have been no real good treatments in the past, has evolved.
+I feel very honored to have been his student and to see how treatment of a single disease or condition, and now so many others, like eczema and hidradenitis suppurativa, for which there have been no effective treatments in the past, has evolved.
 We’ve come to a point now where there are medications exploding in the field of immunology for treating these difficult conditions.
 I think this has been the most remarkable change that I have experienced in my time as a dermatologist.”

 What is a piece of advice you would give to aspiring dermatologists?